Botanical Name of Pipsissewa: Chimaphila umbellata.

 Chimaphila umbellata has the same effect on the urinary system as bearberry (Arctostaphylos uva-ursi).
 Both these plants have hydroquinone as the main active ingredient.

-Pipsissewa has lower content of tannis than bearberry and more diuretic properties which makes it more suitable for long-term use.
+Pipsissewa has a lower content of tannins than bearberry and more diuretic properties which make it more suitable for long-term use.

 North American Indians used the plant to increase sweating, to treat fever diseases (like typhoid) and as a fevers reduce agent.